Money Done Right may be compensated if you make a purchase after clicking on a link.

 - Your business, if you have one, has no non-owner “full-time employees.”
-For these purposes, “full-time employees” mean employees working more than 1,000 hours during the year for your business.
-Note that if you have, say, one business (Business A) that owns another business (Business B), and while Business A does not have “full-time employees,” Business B does, this could constitute a “controlled group” and would preclude you from opening a solo 401(k) for either of your two businesses.
+For these purposes, “full-time employees” means employees working more than 1,000 hours during the year for your business.
+Note that if you have, say, one business (Business A) that owns another business (Business B) and, while Business A does not have “full-time employees,” Business B does, this could constitute a “controlled group” and would preclude you from opening a solo 401(k) for either of your two businesses.
 You may, then, have to open a more expensive and compliance-heavy group 401(k) plan.
-However, it is important to note that while the tax code permits these part-time employees, not all solo 401(k) plans do, so be sure to check with your provider first on their rules.
+However, it’s important to note that while the tax code permits part-time employees, not all solo 401(k) plans do, so be sure to check with your provider first on their rules.

 Who Can Contribute to a Solo 401(k)?